 Most of these features are only offered on McAfee’s Internet Security and Total Security products, so that is something to keep in mind when looking at which product to buy.

 Can I Trust McAfee?

 McAfee is owned by Intel, which gives it a lot of clout and a lot of technology know-how to back it up.
+With the risks of not using antivirus software, McAfee is a great choice for protection.
 In addition, McAfee has been in the antivirus software game almost from the beginning, so it knows how to protect your devices.
 Here is how McAfee scored in some of the top independent testing done on antivirus software: